Kreglar/Turbulence/README.md

 - Palettes -> 4, 16 color palettes with 3 bits per channel (Red, Green, and Blue)
 - Tiles -> 8x8 array of pixels with indexed colors from a palette
 - Tilesets -> a set of tiles
-- Chunks -> custom size 2D array of indexed tiles from the tileset with certain attributes
+- Tilemaps -> custom size 2D array of indexed tiles from the tileset with certain attributes
-- Chunksets -> set of chunks
-- Tilemaps -> custom size 2D array of indexed chunks from the chunkset with certain attributes

 ## Usage